jasonsbarr/functional/docs/core/CreatingTypes.md

 `switchType` takes the type representative object, an object with a function to dispatch for each possible variant, and the type instance itself.
 When dispatching a function it passes the variant instance itself into the function.
 If you need a return value, it returns the value returned by the function executed on match.

-Note that matching is exhaustively checked at runtime - you _must_ provide a case for _every_ possible variant.
+Note that matching is exhaustively checked at runtime - you _must_ provide a case for _every_ possible variant unless you use `_` as a catchall (example of this below).

 ## Automatically-Created Methods